One Last Ride: The Future

-After his interim term, Garry (Jim O'Heir) is elected mayor after a massive write-in campaign.
-In 2019, Craig (Billy Eichner) continues to work at Tom's Bistro, where he meets Typhoon, Donna and Ron's old hairdresser, and the two end up getting married (with Ron as their best man) and living a long life together.
-Elsewhere, Tom (Aziz Ansari), now married to Lucy (Natalie Morales), looks to expand his restaurant business, only to lose almost all his money because of an economic recession.
-He then uses his experiences with failure to become a best selling author and motivational speaker.
+Following his interim term, Garry (Jim O'Heir) is officially elected mayor after a massive write-in campaign.
+In 2019, Craig (Billy Eichner) continues to work at Tom's Bistro, where he is reintroduced to Typhoon, Donna and Ron's hairdresser.
+The two are soon married (with Ron as their best man) and live a long and happy life together.
+Elsewhere, Tom (Aziz Ansari), now married to Lucy (Natalie Morales), decides to franchise his restaurant after careful consideration, only to lose almost all his money due to an economic recession.
+However, his experiences with failure inspire him to write a book, and he becomes a successful self-help author and motivational speaker.

-In 2022, Andy (Chris Pratt) wants to have kids despite April's (Aubrey Plaza) reluctance.
-After advice and support from Ben (Adam Scott) and Leslie, April and Andy decide they are ready for kids.
-April later gives birth to a boy, Jack, on Halloween.
-Elsewhere, Jean-Ralphio (Ben Schwartz) fakes his death with his sister Mona-Lisa (Jenny Slate) for the insurance money with plans to leave the country and start up a casino, but is caught when he spies on his own funeral.
-Ron (Nick Offerman) resigns from the Very Good Building Company, and turns to Leslie to help him, as he is at a personal crossroads; Leslie makes him the superintendent of the Pawnee National Park, where he spends his days patrolling the forest.
-In 2023, Donna (Retta) and Joe (Keegan-Michael Key) are living happily in Seattle, where Donna's real-estate firm has been extremely successful due to a resurgence in the housing market.
-With help from April, Donna sets up an online learning initiative with her husband called "Teach Yo' Self" with Donna's commission money.
+In Washington D.C. in 2022, Andy (Chris Pratt) longs to be a father despite wife April's (Aubrey Plaza) reluctance.
+However, with advice and support from Leslie and Ben (Adam Scott), April reconsiders and comes round to the prospect of motherhood.
+Elsewhere, Jean-Ralphio (Ben Schwartz) and his sister Mona-Lisa (Jenny Slate) fake the former's death so they can use the insurance money to leave the country and fund a casino, but are caught spying on Jean-Ralphio's "funeral".
+After resigning from the Very Good Building Company amidst its outstanding performance, Ron (Nick Offerman) visits Leslie in Washington for guidance, as he is at a personal crossroads.
+Leslie offers him the superintendency of the Pawnee National Park; he accepts, officially making peace with working for the federal government, and spends his days patrolling the parkland.
+In 2023, Donna (Retta) and Joe (Keegan-Michael Key) are living happily in Seattle, where Donna's real-estate firm is thriving due to a resurgence in the housing market, but teacher Joe is despondent after the increasingly streamlined national curriculum cuts math.
+With her commission money and help from April, Donna sets up an online learning initiative called "Teach Yo' Self", allowing Joe to stay true to his values in teaching.
+On October 31, 2023, Andy supports a fully costumed April as she gives birth to their first child, Jack, in Pawnee's hospital.